benjamin-02/sardis-devops-project/README.md

     --cluster-version latest
 ```

+## 3. Deploy the hello world app on GKE

 clone the repo and deploy the app as a k8s deployment and service on GKE
 ```
 git clone https://github.com/benjamin-02/sardis-devops-project.git && cd sardis-devops-project/hello_world_service